Hubert Sattler (Austrian, 1817–1904)

 Signed twice and dated lower right: H. SATTLER/Hubert Sattler 1847

-The situation of the Mount of Olives provides travelers with a breathtaking view of Jerusalem, and many 19th-century artists produced views from this perspective.
+The vista provided by the Mount of Olives gave travelers a breathtaking view of Jerusalem, and many 19th-century artists produced views from this perspective.
 In his View of Jerusalem from the Mount of Olives, Sattler employs devices typical of panoramic views, dividing a dark foreground from a bright background and setting figures in the foreground to give a sense of scale.
 Sattler also infuses the scene with vivid colors, a dramatic sky, and a consistent level of detail throughout the painting, in stark contrast to David Roberts’ similar but more muted depiction of the same scene (also in the Dahesh Museum Collection).